Healthdirect Free Australian health advice you can count on.

 What is memory loss?

-Some memory loss can also happen as a part of normal ageing.
-These small changes in memory don't interfere with your everyday life.
+Some changes in memory can happen as part of normal ageing — these small changes in memory shouldn't interfere with your everyday life.

-If you find yourself forgetting important things more often, this is memory loss.
+If you find yourself forgetting important things more often, or your changes in memory interfere with daily life, this is memory loss.
 Major changes in your memory are not normal at any age.

-If you are getting forgetful or confused, you might be worried it's dementia.
-There are also other conditions that can lead to problems with your memory.
+If you are becoming forgetful or confused, you might be worried it's dementia.
+There are other conditions that can lead to problems with your memory, such as traumatic brain injury and depression.

 What symptoms are related to memory loss?

-• getting lost in places you used to know
+• get lost in places you used to know

-• having changes to your mood or personality
+• experience changes to your mood or personality

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.